These TRCN questions on Safeguarding are all from its sub-topics in the TRCN EXAM SYLLABUS.

 A. avoid talking about safety issue

-B. teach learners how to seek help when they feel unsafe
+B. teach learners how to seek help

 C. tell learners that adults are always right